 - Packaging materials

-As you’re reviewing your expenses and folding them into your forecast projections, here are a few guidelines to follow:
+As you’re reviewing your expenses and folding them into your revenue projections, remember:

-- When you’re preparing your marketing and advertising budget, double your original estimate; it’s common for these costs to exceed initial calculations.
+- If you’re preparing your marketing and advertising budget, double your original estimate.
+It’s common for these costs to exceed initial calculations.

 - Much like marketing and advertising, legal, insurance and licensing fees can outpace your estimates.
-If you have no experience in these areas, you should probably overestimate them.
-Some entrepreneurs even suggest these estimates should be tripled.
+If you have no experience in these areas, it’s suggested you overestimate them — even by 3 times as much.

 2. What’s Changed in Your Business?